nrwl/nx/docs/shared/react-standalone-tutorial/1-code-generation.md

  >  NX   Let's create a new workspace [https://nx.dev/getting-started/intro]

 ✔ Choose what to create                 · react
-✔ Repository name                       · myorg
+✔ Repository name                       · store
 ✔ Application name                      · store
 ✔ Default stylesheet format             · css
 ✔ Enable distributed caching to make your CI faster · No